 - (e) (Check your result with the spectrogram) Finally, we'd like to be able to visually check our result.
-Download the function melody_check.m. melody_check produces an image called a spectrogram that you can use to check your work.
+Download the function melody\check.m. melody\check produces an image called a spectrogram that you can use to check your work.
 Basically, the spectrogram works by taking the DFT of many short segments of a signal and arranging them as the columns of an image.
 Note that the x-axis is time and the y-axis is frequency.
 The color of each point on the image represents the strength of the spectral component (in decibels) at that time and frequency.
-The dark horizontal bands show the presence of sinusoidal components in the signal at the associated times. - Execute melody_check by passing it melody.
-Include the resulting figure in your report. - Can you identify the components of the corrupting instrument on this spectrogram? - Now, execute melody_check by passing it result.
-Include the resulting figure in your report. - Compare the spectrogram of melody to the spectrogram of result.
-What differences do you see?
-Is this what you expect to see? - 6.
-On the front page of your report, please provide an estimate of the average amount of time spent outside of lab by each member of the group.
+The dark horizontal bands show the presence of sinusoidal components in the signal at the associated times. - [4] Execute melody\check by passing it melody.
+Include the resulting figure in your report. - [1] Can you identify the components of the corrupting instrument on this spectrogram? - [4] Now, execute melody\check by passing it result.
+Include the resulting figure in your report.